ember-learn/deprecation-app/content/ember/v5/deprecate-array-prototype-extensions.md

 ```

 ### Mutation methods
-Mutation methods are observable-based, which means you should always convert the array to `@tracked` or `TrackedArray` in order to keep the reactivity.
+Mutation methods are observable-based, which means you should always convert the accessors to `@tracked` or `TrackedArray` in order to maintain the reactivity.
 This includes following (a list from [`MutableArray` methods](https://api.emberjs.com/ember/4.3/classes/MutableArray)):

 * `without`
 * `addObject`